spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Yes, there is a `spatial` command that will convert snapshots to a human-readable format.
 However, you cannot launch a deployment from a human-readable snapshot, so it must be converted back to binary before it is usable.
 To find out more about working with snapshots you can read about the [spatial snapshot command](https://docs.improbable.io/reference/latest/shared/operate/snapshots#convert-a-snapshot).

-While they are human-readable and you can manually edit the values of the properties within, however be careful not to make mistakes that will inhibit the conversion back to binary form!
+While they are human-readable and you can manually edit the values of the properties within, be careful to not make mistakes that will inhibit the conversion back to binary form!
 <%(/Expandable)%>

 **Step 6.** Before you move on, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.